Tennessee executes inmate by lethal injection without deactivating his implanted defibrillator

 In Funk's attempt, he focused on input from an expert for the state in 2004 who determined back then that Black didn’t meet the criteria for what was then called "mental retardation.”
 But she concluded that Black met the new law’s criteria for a diagnosis of intellectual disability.

-Black also sought a determination by the courts that he is incompetent to be executed.
+Black also sought a determination by the courts that he was incompetent to be executed.